jim-easterbrook/pywws/doc_src/index.rst

 Upgrading pywws
 ===============

+The method used to upgrade pywws depends on how you originally installed it.
+If you downloaded a zip or tar.gz file, you just need to do the same again, with the new version, then delete your old download when you've finished setting up the new one.
+(Note that upgrading is much easier if you do not keep your templates, user modules and weather data in the same directory as the downloaded files.)
+If you used ``pip`` you just need to repeat the command. ``git`` users just need to do a ``git pull`` command.

 Some new versions of pywws have changed what's stored in the hourly, daily or monthly summary data files.
 These new versions are incompatible with processed data from earlier versions.
 The ``Reprocess.py`` program regenerates all the summary data.
 It should be run after any major upgrade.

 *************